Codecademy/docs/content/r/concepts/data-frames/data-frames.md

   - 'Data Types'
   - 'Objects'
   - 'Tables'
-  - 'Tables'
 CatalogContent:
   - 'learn-r'
   - 'paths/computer-science'
 ---

-**Data Frames** are objects that store data into a table with two dimensions.
-The two dimensions are represented by columns and rows.
+**Data Frames** are objects that store data into a table with two dimensions represented by columns and rows.
 The columns are the different characteristics and the rows are instances of a set of characteristics.
 Data frames are useful for storing different [data types](https://www.codecademy.com/resources/docs/r/data-types).

 ## Creating Data Frames